To Join, CLICK HERE

 Become a Vendor Member

-If you are in a trade that supports real estate inspectors, consider the exposure and access provide by becoming an OREIA Vendor Member.
-We are regularly in a position to refer contractors on a variety home related services.
-Vendor members also are offered discounted exhibit tables at our OREIA seminars, held three times a year and drawing on average 30-40 attendees.
+If you are in a trade that supports real estate inspectors, consider the exposure and access provided by OREIA Vendor Membership.
+We are regularly in a position to refer contractors on a variety of home-related services.
+Vendor members also are offered discounted exhibitor tables at our OREIA seminars, held three times a year and drawing on average 30-40 attendees.
 Vendor members also receive a logo and link on our website.
-Contact the OREIA office of you are interested in sponsoring a seminar.
-Dues are $295 per year.
+Contact the OREIA office if you are interested in sponsoring a seminar; dues are $295 per year.
 To Join OREIA, click HERE